Written For ParentCircle Website new design update

 More than teaching Maya the letters of the alphabet and numbers, Priya was keen that the preschool should encourage hands-on activities, with story-telling and song sessions thrown in.

-"The fact that after the first few days of whining my daughter now looks forward to meeting her teachers makes me feel that I have made the right choice," says an excited Priya.
+"The fact that after the first few days of whining my daughter now looks forward to meeting her teachers makes me feel that I have made the right choice," adds Priya.

 Well researched and holistic curriculum: A holistic curriculum is one that lays emphasis not only on the academic learning outcomes, but also on the social and emotional development of the child.
 The curriculum at the school should focus on the all-round development of the child.